 4. Explore The Jungle

-Patnitop is like a labyrinth amid the tall deodar trees.
-Run free athwart the vast meadows and amidst the trees and you will feel a wild Adrenalin rush inside you.
-Walk through the serenity and please your eyes with green all around.
-The place is magical.
+Patnitop is like a labyrinth amid the tall deodar trees and rich green vegetation around.
+Run free athwart the vast meadows and dodge trees on your way—you will feel a wild adrenalin rush inside you.

-Explore the jungles, the roads and grassy slopes intertwine at different points and you get the feel of trekking in a jungle.
+Explore the jungles, the roads and grassy slopes intertwine at different points and you get the feel of hiking in a jungle.

 5. Visit Nag Devta Temple

 There are various trekking routes around Patnitop, one of them leads to a small waterfall.
-It is at a distance of 2 kilometers from the Nag temple.
-There are no direct roads to the place, neither are tourists told about it—though it is written on the sign board once you enter the park.
+It is at a distance of 2 kilometres from the Nag temple.
+There are no direct roads to the place, neither are tourists told about it—though it is written on the signboard once you enter the park.

 Take the help of locals, especially the horse owners, who know about it and can safely guide you to the place.

 That is all that should be said.
-When you are there, lie down and absorb the peace of the place and stare at the sky.
+When you are there, lie down, absorb the peace of the place and stare at the sky.
 It is an enchanting experience.

 Must-Follows When You Are At Patnitop